Evavic44/Evavic44/README.md

 ## Support
-if you love what I do and would like to support me, consider buying me a coffee. 😊 <br>
+If you love what I do and would like to support me, consider buying me a coffee. 😊 <br>

 <a href="https://www.buymeacoffee.com/evavic44"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="200" /></a>